rsuwaileh/IDRISI/baselines/README.md

 ## LMR models
-To establishe solid baselines and enables direct comparison for future development, we benchmarked IDRISI using the available state-of-the-art NER and LMR models under different task and evaluation setups.
+To establish solid baselines and enable direct comparison for future development, we benchmarked IDRISI using the available state-of-the-art NER and LMR models under different task and evaluation setups.
 More details on the models and setups exist in the article (to be made available soon).

 **English models**:
 - CRF: Conditional Random Fields models from the [crfsuite library](https://sklearn-crfsuite.readthedocs.io/).
 To run this model, run the examples in `en-crf` notebook.